takistakis/passata/README.md

     Commands:
       autotype  Type login credentials.
-      edit      Edit entry, group or the whole database. generate  Generate a random password.
+      edit      Edit entry, group or the whole database. find      List matching entries in a tree-like format. generate  Generate a random password.
       init      Initialize password database.
       insert    Insert a new password.